sahitpen/forex-arbitrage-finder/README.md

 ![Screenshot](./screenshots/fourth.png)

 ### Graphs
 Two graphs will be displayed.
+Note that these graphs were plotted as NetworkX graphs and converted to image files for easier HTML rendering.

 The first graph contains only the currencies that are involved in any of the calculated arbitrage paths.
 The weights on